Best web hosting for small business: top 8 options to choose from

 At any rate, those new to hosting would find HostGator to be a great option for small business web hosting.
 Especially considering its low barrier of entry, comprehensive resources, and ease of use.

-HostGator’s 3 affordable shared hosting plans are suitable for small businesses: Hatchling ($2.75/mo), Baby ($3.50/mo), and Business ($5.25/mo).
-All 3 plans are rather generous with the resources.
-For instance, the plans all come with unmetered bandwidth and storage plus free vital bounties like domain, SSL certificate, and email.
+HostGator’s 3 affordable shared hosting packages are suitable for small businesses: Hatchling ($2.75/month), Baby ($3.50/month), and Business ($5.25/month).
+Each hosting plan is rather generous with the resources.
+For instance, the plans all come with unmetered bandwidth and unlimited disk space, plus free vital bounties like domain, SSL certificate, and email.

 - While Hatchling has all the above features, it allows hosting just one website.
 That's okay if you know that that's enough, but might be too limiting for future growth.